arcs-njit-edu/docs/docs/migration/faqs.md

 ??? answer

     The AFS will not be available on Wulver.
 However we will setup a self-serve procedure for researchers to move AFS files to `/research`.
 We can do this as part of the full migration process.
 Please reach out to us at [hpc@njit.edu](mailto:hpc@njit.edu) for any questions.

+### I have several COnda environments on Lochness, do I need to conduct fresh installation or I can copy the